Actindo-AG/Documentation/EDI/Operation/07_PrepareWorkflow.md

     ![Add Execute PHP code](../../Assets/Screenshots/EDI/Operation/WorkflowExecutePHPCode.png "[Add Execute PHP code]")

+3. Enter a label in the *Label* field with which you can easily identify the purpose of this action, for example **Export to Customer 2**.

-3. Click the *PHP code* field in the *Configuration* setting.
+4. Click the *PHP code* field in the *Configuration* section of the action settings.
     A pop-up window for editing the PHP code is displayed.

     ![PHP code input window](../../Assets/Screenshots/EDI/Operation/WorkflowPHPInputWindow.png "[PHP code input window]")

-4. Enter a label in the *Label* field with which you can easily identify the purpose of this action, for example **Export to Customer 2**.

-4. Insert the following lines of code (example).
+5. Insert the following lines of code (example).

     ```
     <?php